2jasemx/Atlantiss-OpenWoW-Armory/README.md

 [One click install link](https://github.com/xmesaj2/Atlantiss-OpenWoW-Armory/raw/master/ats-owow-armory.user.js) (copy and paste if not working)

+* v0.6b - some information for autoupdater and links
 * v0.6a - additional check to avoid errors on gem loading
 * v0.6  - gems loading
-* v0.5c - commented unneeded return in async function